 “Oh Death” by Pace Jubilee Singers, 1927.
 The first recording I can find about a song that pleads for another year of life, the writer of the song is listed as ‘Traditional’.
 Dock Boggs

-is, as far as I can tell the first one known to ‘cover’ this and there is no evidence I can find that Dock would be aware this song had ever been recorded before this in 1964.
-He likely ran across this song from hearing someone else play it and it’s is somewhat self evident upon listening that he’d been doing this song for many years.
+is, as far as I can tell the first one known to ‘cover’ this and there is no evidence I can find that Dock would be aware this song had ever been recorded before he did in 1964.
+As with all these ‘traditional’ songs, singers run across it by hearing someone else play it and it’s is somewhat self evident upon listening that he’d been doing this song for many years.

 “Oh Death” Ralph Stanley (2000) from the ‘O Brother, Where Art Thou?’
 Soundtrack.
 Ralph Staley won a Grammy in 2002 for this song.
 While Stanley is an accomplished singer and banjo player for certain and well deserving, I can’t help but see the influence of the Dock Boggs version.
 I just wonder in this case if not for Dock would this song have ever made it this far?